Fernández Lab · Georgia Institute of Technology

 Where we focus

-Eight intersecting directions, unified by a single idea: that better measurements unlock better science.
+Eight interconnected areas, unified by a single idea: that better chemical and biological measurements unlock better science.

 Highly cited & recent